anisus/json-as/README.md

 ## ⚡ Performance

 The `json-as` library has been optimized to achieve near-gigabyte-per-second JSON processing speeds through SIMD acceleration and highly efficient transformations.
-Below are some key performance benchmarks to give you an idea of how it performs.

-Note: the AssemblyScript benches are run using a _bump allocator_ so that Garbage Collection does not interfere with results.
-Also note that ideally, I would use [d8](https://v8.dev/docs/d8), but until that is done, these results serve as a temporary performance comparison.
+Below are detailed statistics comparing performance metrics such as build time, operations-per-second, and throughput.

+### 🔍 Comparison to JavaScript

+These benchmarks compare this library to JavaScript's native `JSON.stringify` and `JSON.parse` functions.

 **Table 1** - _AssemblyScript (LLVM)_